 “Don’t play the music, let the music play you.”

-Saturday morning, Dr. Martin E. Rosenberg, Research Associate with The New Centre for Research and Practice, speaks on “Between Memory and Creativity: The Neuroscience of Time Cognition During Jazz Improvisation.”
+At JPIC 2017, Dr. Martin E. Rosenberg, Research Associate with The New Centre for Research and Practice, spoke on “Between Between Memory and Creativity: The Neuroscience of Time Cognition in Jazz Improvisation”.

 In 1990 Dr. Rosenberg earned his Ph.D. in English from the University of Michigan with his dissertation “Being and Becoming: Physics, Hegemony, Art and the Nomad in the Works of Ezra Pound, Marcel Duchamp, Samuel Beckett, John Cage and Thomas Pynchon.”
 This was a first look at the cultural work of the distinction between time-reversible and time-irreversible models from the philosophy of science in aesthetics and political philosophy, and across the arts.